psifertex/breaking_decompilers/slides.md

 ![](/images/evident-light.png)
 <!-- .element: style="width: 150px;margin: 0 auto;" -->

 Note: Pardon the awkward phrasing, I know "stealthy" works better, but this makes the three Es and the alliteration work better.
+Higher is better, so a higher number means the technique is less observable.
+Kinda backward, but this lets the scores be additive.

 ----